 For more about this series see http://seesaw.typepad.com/blog/2008/05/shipyard-anthropology.html

-*** Available framed in three sizes and two frame options.
+*** Available framed in two sizes and two frame options.

 *** FREE SHIPPING ****

 *** size equals the dimensions of the framed piece.

 *** The art is printed using an Epson large-format impact printer with archival inks on Epson Premium Lustre or Enhanced Matte paper.
 Frame mouldings are premium wood, the acrylic is cut using the newest technology, and every single piece is assembled and inspected here in the U.S.

 *** I offer two frame options and two size options.
 Check the photos to see what the frames look like.
 The frames are not made with glass, but with fine acrylic, making them lighter, easier to hang, less likely to break, and gorgeous!